Deserted Amsterdam City Center Exposes Impact of Overtourism

 It’s OK to go for a walk around your neighborhood, as long as you avoid crowds (initially: gatherings of more than 3 people).

 In addition, keep a distance of at least 1.5 meters (5 feet) from non-family members.

 In other words, use your brains.

-By the way: if you violate certain rules, by not observing proper distance, or gathering with more than 3 people, you riks a €390 fine.
+If you violated certain rules, by not observing proper distance, or gathering with more than 3 people, you risked a €390 fine.

 General coronavirus measures in Amsterdam